imixs/imixs-workflow/src/site/markdown/webtools/fileupload.md

 Imixs-Faces Fileupload is a custom component to provide a fileUpload widget.
 The component consists of the following parts

-  * the FileUploadConroller which provides an frontend controller to extract and store uploaded files into a workitem
+  * the FileUploadController - a front-end controller to push uploaded files into a workitem
-  * the AjaxFIleUploadServicel with is a Multipart-Servlet 3.0. to handle file uploads from a ajax component.
+  * the AjaxFileUploadServlet - a Multipart-Servlet 3.0. to handle file uploads from a ajax component.
-  * the i:imixsFileUpload JSF widget
+  * the i:imixsFileUpload  - a JSF widget

-This i:imixsFileUpload component can be included directly into any JSF form with the enctype="multipart/form-data".
-To add the FileUpload component into a JSF page use the tag 'imixsFileUpload'
+The i:imixsFileUpload JSF widget can be included into any JSF form using the tag 'imixsFileUpload'

 	<i:imixsFileUpload id="file_upload_id" />